 "Fine."
 I frowned.
 It had been nearly 6 years since I'd enlisted, and honestly, I didn't really know what pushed me to do it.

 "I wanted to save peoples' lives?
 No…I guess I wanted to fire guns and stuff… wait – no that's not it…why the fuck did I join?"
 I asked myself as a few guys snickered.

 After a while, I answered.
 "I guess warfare just looked and sounded cool and my parents came back with stories all the time – Dad was in the Special Forces and Mum was in the Coast Guards – and I wanted to become like them, you know?"

 "I get it.
 I mainly came for the guns and the girls, though."
 Everyone in the room laughed.
 "Name's Meat.
 Next!"
 Meat turned to the guy next to him.
-This guy thought for a while, and then asked.
+This guy had dirty blonde hair, and deep blue eyes.
+He thought for a while, and then asked.

 "Yeah, but I was born in Russia.
 Mum was on a meeting with delegates or something."
 I shook my head, muttering "Crazy woman."